chainer/chainermn/docs/source/installation/troubleshooting.rst

 If you get runtime error:
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you get the folloing error messages, please check the specified
+If you get the following error messages, please check the specified
 section of the troubleshooting or installation guide.

 ::